-- stakeholders and, in particular those subject to the obligations, it is necessary to include these regulatory technical standards in a single Regulation. - (28) This Regulation specifies the data publication requirements applicable to APAs and CTPs.
-In order to ensure consistent practices for publishing trade information across trading venues, APAs and CTPs and to facilitate the consolidation of data by CTPs, this Regulation should apply in conjunction with Commission Delegated Regulation (EU) [RTS 1 draft regulatory technical standards on transparency requirements in respect of shares, depository receipts, exchange traded funds, certificates and other similar financiel instruments [add footnote with full title and OJ reference]] and Commission Delegated Regulation (EU) [draft regulatory technical standards on transparency requirements in respect of bonds, structured finance products, emission allowances and derivatives [add footnote with full title and OJ reference]] where detailed requirements applicable to the publication of trade information are set out. - (29) For reasons of consistency and in order to ensure the smooth functioning of the financial markets, it is necessary that the provisions laid down in this Regulation and the related national provisions transposing Directive 2014/65/EU apply from the same date.
-As Article 65(2) of Directive 2014/65/EU applies from 3 September of the year after the year of entry into application of this Regulation, certain provisions of this Regulation should apply from that later date. - (30) This Regulation is based on the draft regulatory technical standards submitted by the European Securities and Markets Authority (ESMA) to the Commission. - (31) ESMA has conducted open public consultations on the draft regulatory technical standards on which this Regulation is based, analysed the potential related costs and benefits and requested the opinion of the Securities and Markets Stakeholder Group established by Article 37 of Regulation (EU) No 1095/2010 of the European Parliament and of the Council3.
+- (28) This Regulation specifies the data publication requirements applicable to APAs and CTPs.
+In order to ensure consistent practices for publishing trade information across trading venues, APAs and CTPs and to facilitate the consolidation of data by CTPs, this Regulation should apply in conjunction with Commission Delegated Regulations (EU) 2017/587 () and (EU) 2017/583 () where detailed requirements applicable to the publication of trade information are set out. - (29) For reasons of consistency and in order to ensure the smooth functioning of the financial markets, it is necessary that the provisions laid down in this Regulation and the related national provisions transposing Directive 2014/65/EU apply from the same date.
+As Article 65(2) of Directive 2014/65/EU applies from 3 September of the year after the year of entry into application of this Regulation, certain provisions of this Regulation should apply from that later date. - (30) This Regulation is based on the draft regulatory technical standards submitted by the European Securities and Markets Authority (ESMA) to the Commission. - (31) ESMA has conducted open public consultations on the draft regulatory technical standards on which this Regulation is based, analysed the potential related costs and benefits and requested the opinion of the Securities and Markets Stakeholder Group established by Article 37 of Regulation (EU) No 1095/2010 of the European Parliament and of the Council (),